 - Which testbenches already describe expected behavior?

-- Which vendor primitives or generated IP blocks are required?
+- Which vendor primitives or reusable IP blocks are required?

 The first migration artifact should often be a short design map, not new code.